RisabBiswas/MTMS-Med-Seg-KD/README.md

 ```bash
 cd Student Network (S1)
 ```
-run the training script -
+Run the training script -
 ```bash
 python train.py
 ```
-run the inference script -
+Run the inference script -
 ```bash
 python inference.py
 ```
-also, you can look at the metrics by running the following -
+Also, you can look at the metrics by running the following -
 ```bash
 python metrics.py
 ```